-William and I are taking a break from the music series this week but we begin a brand new one next Wednesday with the life and career of the great Stevie Wonder.
+William Price King and I are taking a break from the music series the next couple of weeks as I prepare for my trip away.
+But we begin a brand new one on Wednesday 21st with the life and career of the pop legend Madonna.
 I hope you will join us.

-In the meantime I would like to reshare the creative artist interview from earlier in the year in case you missed meeting William Price King in person.
+In the meantime I would like to share the creative artist interview from last year in case you missed meeting William Price King in person.

 William has been a source of wonderful histories of many of the great performers in the last century and here are the links to the directories.
 I hope if you missed any of the posts you will catch up now.